nfdi4cat/voc4cat-tool/README.md

 To create a new vocabulary use the voc4cat-adjusted template from the `templates` subfolder.
 For starting you can use simple temporary IRIs like (`ex:my_term`) for your concepts.
 With voc4cat you can later replace these later by different namespaces and/or different numeric IDs.

+The files used below to demonstrate some commands can be found in the example folder of the [repository](https://github.com/nfdi4cat/voc4cat-tool/).

 For expressing hierarchies in SKOS ("broader"/"narrower") voc4cat offers two options.
 One way is to enter a list of children IRIs  (in sheet "Concepts").
 However, filling the Children URI columns with lists of IRIs can be tedious.
 Therefore, voc4cat offers a second easier way to express hierarchies between concepts and that is by indentation. voc4Cat understands Excel-indentation (the default) but can also work with other indentation formats (e.g. 3 spaces per level).
 To switch between the two representations, use the `transform` sub-command.
 For example, use